-You must make your appeal to us officially in writing (an emailed copy of a letter is acceptable) within three months of the issue date of the final report.
+You must make your appeal to us officially in writing, preferably by attachment to an email, within three months of the issue date of the final report.
 Your appeal will be considered by an independent appeals panel.
 Their decision will be final.

 If you have any questions about course accreditation, please email firstname.lastname@example.org

 BACP accreditation is the mark of a high quality, professional practitioner training course.
 It guarantees a standard of training accepted for BACP membership, registration and accreditation.